Freiheit77/Surge-Pricing-Type-Analysis/README.md

 1. Random forest (based on data by naive imputation; based on data by knn imputation)

        1）These two datasets gave almost the same OOS accuracy.
-       2) The top 3 important features in both forests were Trip_Distance, Customer_Rating and Life_Style_Index.
-       3) Half of the data were missing in 'Var1' variable and its feature importance increased in the model underlying knn imputation.
+       3) Half of the data were missing in 'Var1' variable and its feature importance increased in the model underlying knn imputation than naive imputation.

 2. CatBoostClassifier